ue4plugins/VlcMedia/README.md

 run the *VlcMedia/Build/Vlc4LinuxCloneMakeInstall.sh* script from within your project's root folder.
 If you later need to make and re-install VLC from the existing VLC code, run the *Vlc4LinuxMakeInstall.sh* script instead.

+To use clang-5.0 (llvm-5.0) as default clang compiler for Ubuntu 18.04 LTS, run the *VlcMedia/Build/clang-5.0.sh* script.

 ### Mac, Windows